 These days everybody is moving stuff to the cloud.
 In many cases there are good reasons to do so.
 Administering hardware is not what running a modern company is all about in most cases.
 The key advantage is that virtualization allows people to add and remove servers as needed.
-However, what does this all mean to performance?
+However, what does VirtualBox mean to performance?

 Some time ago I posted a report on my observations with XEN.
-As my XEN tests are already a bit outdated I decided to run a small test on VirtualBox to see, what happens to performance.
+As my XEN tests are already a bit outdated I decided to run a small test on VirtualBox to see what happens to performance.

-Hardware setup
+Hardware setup for VirtualBox vs. hardware

 Compiling PostgreSQL